Philip Skelton: Works

-Skelton's first publication was an anonymous pamphlet in favour of Samuel Molyneux Madden's scheme for premiums in Trinity College.
+Skelton's first publication was an anonymous pamphlet in favour of Samuel Madden's scheme for premiums in Trinity College.
 He published anonymous discourses against Socinians, and in 1736 an attack on Benjamin Hoadly's views of the Eucharist, entitled A Vindication of the Right Rev. the Lord Bishop of Winchester, whom he ironically supposes incapable of having written the book attributed to him.
 His next publication Some Proposals for the Revival of Christianity (1736) was again ironical; Jonathan Swift was at first suspected of the authorship.
 In 1737 Skelton published A Dissertation on the Constitution and Effects of a Petty Jury endeavouring to show that such juries led to false swearing, and in 1741 The Necessity of Tillage and Granaries, as well as an account in the Philosophical Transactions of an extraordinary development of caterpillars seen in Ireland in 1737.

 In 1744 Skelton published The Candid Reader, a satire on the verse-making of Hill the mathematician, on the Rhapsody of Lord Shaftesbury, and the Hurlothrumbo of Samuel Johnson.
 In the same year he issued A Letter to the Authors of the Divine Analogy and the Minute Philosopher, and in 1745 The Chevalier's Hopes, a paper in which he showed Whig principles.
 He went to London in 1748 to publish Ophiomaches, or Deism Revealed.
 Andrew Millar, the bookseller, showed the manuscript to David Hume, who advised him to print it.
 A second edition with amendments published by Millar appeared in 1751, and the book was commended by Thomas Sherlock.
 It contains eight conversations between Dechaine and Cunningham, deists; Shepherd, a clergyman, and Templeton, a layman, uncertain in his belief, but inclined to Christianity.
 Anthony Collins and John Toland, Thomas Chubb and Shaftesbury, are sharply dealt with.
 Millar published a second edition.
 In 1751 he published The Dignity of the Christian Ministry: a Sermon.

 Skelton again visited London in 1754, and published Discourses Controversial and Practical on various subjects.
 In 1759 he published, as a reply to an Arian pamphlet, An Appeal to the Common Sense of all Christian People, and soon after that a Description of Lough Derg.
 In 1770 he published his collected works by subscription, in five volumes octavo, for the benefit of the Magdalen charity in Dublin.
 In 1784 he published An Appeal to Common Sense on the subject of Christianity, thirteen hymns and a Latin poem, and in 1786 Senilia, and a short account of Watson's Catechism.

 The retired Dublin printer, Sarah Cotter was so inspired by An Appeal to Common Sense on the subject of Christianity, she offered and paid for a cheaper edition of the book to allow for a wider circulation of the text.
 Skelton gave Cotter permission to have a portrait drawn of him on the condition that it not be copied and that she destroy it before her death, which she did three months before she died in March 1792.